Touch Screen, Touch Panel

 Touch Screen Design Considerations

-When considering a touch screen application, use the following questions to help determine the right technology for you:
+When considering a touch screen application, use the following questions to help determine the right technology:

-- Interface – What type of touch interface do you need, finger, gloved finger, both, or stylus?
+- Interface – What type of touch interface is needed – finger, gloved finger, both, or stylus?

-- Options – Do you need touch buttons, drag and drop, or signature capture?
+- Options – Are touch buttons, drag and drop, or signature capture needed?

 - Display Clarity – Is optical clarity a high consideration?